-Does Judaism encourage drinking?
-In reference to Purim, the Talmud states that one is to drink to the point of not knowing the difference between “cursed is Haman” and “blessed is Mordechai.”
+The Talmud states that on Purim one is to drink to the point of not knowing the difference between “cursed is Haman” and “blessed is Mordechai.”
 In modern times, the sensitivity to alcohol abuse has caused this custom to lose popularity among many groups, while still remaining strong in others.
 In the spirit of Purim, this article looks at traditional definitions of what it means to drink too much.
 Spitzer urges anyone who reads this article to seek halakhic (Jewish legal) advice about the “obligation” to get drunk on Purim from someone who is a competent, and preferably sober, halakhic authority.

 When it comes to drinking on Purim, the Talmud clearly understood what the scroll of Esther (the Megillah) was all about.
 In practically every chapter of the Megillah, someone is imbibing heavily at a drinking party.
 And the scroll concludes with Mordecai’s instruction to the entire Jewish people to celebrate these days as “yemei mishteh v’simchah, days of drinking and rejoicing” (Esther 9:22).